He’s single. His family lives far away.

 Think back to Damien as he’s wheeled away into the OR.
 What is it that he needs most at that moment?
 A way to stay connected with the circle of people he trusts the most.
 The knowledge that he’s being looked after by people who love him.

-The Trust Band is an AI-embedded wristband designed for critical situations and provided wherever care is most needed – whether that be a hospital or a disaster relief station.
-Activated by multimodal inputs like gaze or voice, it allows you to share your real-time status and personal data on your own terms with the people you trust most.
+The Trust Band is an AI-embedded wristband designed for critical situations.
+It’s provided wherever care is most needed—whether that’s a hospital or a disaster relief station.
+Activated by multimodal inputs, such as gaze or voice, it allows Damien to share his real-time status and personal data on his own terms with the people he trusts most.

-The Trust Band would allow you to share your health data with the people you trust most the same way you share your location in Find My Friends?
+The Trust Band allows Damien to share his health data with the people he’s closest to, just as easily as he shares his location in Find My Friends.
 It’s not about broadcasting everything like on social media.
-It’s an ambient signal, sent on your terms—to the right people, at the right time, in the right way—so those who care about you can show up when and how it matters most to you.
+It’s an ambient signal, sent on his own terms—to the right people, at the right time, in the right way—so those who care about him can show up when and how it matters most to him.

-With the Trust Band you could share your vitals, post operation status, or discharge time with the people you trust the most, with one gesture on your watch.
-Keep your people in the loop even if they’re far away.
+With the Trust Band, Damien can share his vitals, post-operation status, or discharge time with a single gesture, keeping everyone in the loop even if they’re far away.

 Concept 2: Community on Call